 Adding the Specialization to the BSN-DNP program only adds 3 credits (1 course) to your curriculum.

 For potential students who are already certified Nurse Practitioners with an interest in HIV, we are offering the courses as a Specialty Certificate Program that can be taken as a stand-alone set of courses with a mini-residency of 16-32 hours. (view mini-residency info »)

 AIDS Education and Training Center, National Resource Center

 New York/New Jersey AIDS Education and Training Center, François-Xavier Bagnoud Center

 The Complete HIV/AIDS Resource

-Subspecialty courses will be taken beginning in the Summer term of the second year of your programs
+Courses will be taken beginning in the Summer term of the second year of your program.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number: H4AHA26222, National AIDS Education and Training Centers.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.